MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/calico-networking-policy.md

 ### Verify the four pods have been created and are running

 > [!Note]
-> Depending on your network download speed, launching the Windows pods may take time.
+> Depending on your network download speed, it may take time to launch the Windows pods.

 Open a PowerShell window and load the credentials for your target cluster using the [`get-AksHciCredential`](./get-akshcicredential.md) command.